deep-entertainment/safehouse/design/gdd.md

 >
 > (sighs)
 >
-> What REBECA *tries* to say, is:
+> What Rebeca *tries* to say, is:
 >
-> We're here to protect you for the next five days, MARJORIE.
+> We're here to protect you for the next five days, Marjorie.
 That's our *job*.
 >
 > Key to that, is that nobody knows where you are.
 You understand?